Trust Your Desire for Happiness

 So you do your best with what seems reasonable.
 You look at your own reaction to certain foods.
 How do you react to vitamin E?
 In some cases, you can’t really tell.
 It’s hard to run a proper experiment.
 But in some cases, you do know.
 You eat this particular kind of food and you get sick.
 Eat that particular kind of food, or you mix these two kinds of food together, and they seem to help you.
 Bit by bit by bit, you get a sense of what diet is good for you, what diet is not, even before you come to absolute knowledge.
 You take some working hypotheses and you adjust them as you go along.

-Well, it’s the same with practice.
+It’s the same with practice.
 You have to try things out, because you’re not going to wait until for the final verdict to come in on true happiness.
 You’ve got to act now.
 You’ve got to make decisions.
 So you start with a working hypothesis that seems to be most conducive.

 One, believe that you really do have choices.
 If you didn’t believe you have choices, there’d be no point in practicing, no point in putting out an effort, because things would just happen automatically.
 But you look around yourself and you see that people who let things happen automatically without putting forth any effort don’t seem to do very well.
 So you assume that you have choices.
 And where are choices being made?
 They’re being made right here.
 So you’ve got to watch carefully right here so that you understand what those choices are.
 And you begin to see which directions they go.

-As the Buddha said, real assurance, real certainty comes only with your first taste of awakening.
+As the Buddha said, real assurance, real certainty, comes only with your first taste of awakening.
 Up to that point, you’re working on what seems reasonable.
 There’s always an element of doubt, but don’t allow that to debilitate you.
 Just tell yourself, “This seems reasonable.
 This seemed wise.
 Let’s follow it to see how far it really goes.”
 The Buddha says to test his teachings, but he doesn’t mean testing them for an hour or so, or for the length a retreat.
 You have to test these things over long periods of time—really test them, and not just go through the motions.

 That requires a certain amount of conviction—conviction even before you’re sure.
 What drives you is the suffering that exists in your life and your desire to find a way out.
 The Buddha never forced you.
 He never said you have to believe his teachings.
 But he advises you to look at your life.
 If there’s suffering, then you might want to try this path because it explains why there is suffering and gives you some guidelines on what you might do to put an end to that suffering.
 Some of the guidelines don’t require that much effort, but others require a lot of effort and a lot of dedication.